JohnAustinDev/osis-converters/ReadMe.md

 ### DEFAULT CONTROL FILES
 The conversion process is guided by control files.
-Control file templates are located at `<osis-converters> / defaults` and may be replaced by customized templates at `<main-module> / .. / defaults`.

-When the `defaults` program is run on a project, project control files are created from the templates.
+When the `defaults` program is run on a project, project control files are created from templates located in one of the `defaults` directories.
 Conversion is controlled by these files located in the project directory.
 A project is not ready to publish until there are no errors reported in LOG files, warnings have been checked, and all materials and meta-data have been added to the project.
+For details see `convert -h defaults`

 ### LOG FILES